CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </section><hr class="full-line">
 <section class="full-section">
 <a id="asana-custom-fields"></a>
-<h1 id="custom-fields">Custom Fields</h1>
+<h1 id="custom-fields">Custom fields</h1>

 <pre class="highlight http tab-http">
 <code><a href="/docs/create-a-custom-field"><span class="post-verb">POST</span> <span class=""nn>/custom_fields</span></a><br><a href="/docs/get-a-custom-field"><span class="get-verb">GET</span> <span class=""nn>/custom_fields/{custom_field_gid}</span></a><br><a href="/docs/update-a-custom-field"><span class="put-verb">PUT</span> <span class=""nn>/custom_fields/{custom_field_gid}</span></a><br><a href="/docs/delete-a-custom-field"><span class="delete-verb">DELETE</span> <span class=""nn>/custom_fields/{custom_field_gid}</span></a><br><a href="/docs/get-a-workspace-39-s-custom-fields"><span class="get-verb">GET</span> <span class=""nn>/workspaces/{workspace_gid}/custom_fields</span></a><br><a href="/docs/create-an-enum-option"><span class="post-verb">POST</span> <span class=""nn>/custom_fields/{custom_field_gid}/enum_options</span></a><br><a href="/docs/reorder-a-custom-field-39-s-enum"><span class="post-verb">POST</span> <span class=""nn>/custom_fields/{custom_field_gid}/enum_options/insert</span></a><br><a href="/docs/update-an-enum-option"><span class="put-verb">PUT</span> <span class=""nn>/enum_options/{enum_option_gid}</span></a></code>
 </pre>

 <span class="description">
-In the Asana application, Tasks, Projects, and Portfolios can hold user-specified Custom Fields which provide extra information; for example, a priority value or a number representing the time required to complete a Task.
-This lets a user define the type of information that each Item within a Project or Portfolio can contain in addition to the built-in fields that Asana provides.
+In the Asana application, tasks, projects, and portfolios can hold user-specified custom fields which provide extra information (e.g., a "priority" property with an associated value, or a number representing  the time required to complete a task).
+This lets a user define the type of information that each item within a project or portfolio can contain in addition to the built-in fields that Asana provides.

-**Note:** Custom Fields are a premium feature.
-Integrations which work with Custom Fields need to handle an assortment of use cases for free and premium users in context of free and premium organizations.
-For a detailed examination of to what data users will have access in different circumstances, read the section below on access control.
+**Note:** Custom fields are a premium feature.
+Integrations which work with custom fields need to handle an assortment of use cases for free and premium users in context of free and premium organizations.
+For a detailed examination of which data users will have access in different circumstances, review the section below on access control.

 `display_value` is a read-only field that will always be a string.
 For apps that use custom fields, this is a great way to safely display/export the value of a custom field, regardless of its type.
-We suggest apps use this field in order to future-proof for changes to Custom Fields.
+We suggest apps use this field in order to future-proof for changes to custom fields.

-#### Characteristics of Custom Fields
+#### Characteristics of custom fields

-* There is metadata that defines the Custom Field.
+* There is metadata that defines the custom field.
 This metadata can be shared across an entire workspace, or be specific to a Project or Portfolio.
-* Creating a Custom Field Setting on a Project or Portfolio means each direct child will have the custom field.
-This is conceptually akin to adding columns in a database or a spreadsheet: every Task (row) in the Project (table) can contain information for that field, including "blank" values, i.e. `null` data.
-For Portfolio custom fields, every Project (row) in the Portfolio (table) will contain information for the custom field.
+* Creating a custom field setting on a project or portfolio means each direct child will have the custom field.
+This is conceptually akin to adding columns in a database or a spreadsheet: every task (row) in the project (table) can contain information for that field, including "blank" values (i.e., `null` data).
+For portfolio custom fields, every project (row) in the portfolio (table) will contain information for the custom field.
-* Custom Field Settings only go one child deep.
+* Custom field Settings only go one child deep.
 Meaning a custom field setting on a portfolio will give each project the custom field, but not each task within those projects.
-* Tasks have Custom Field _values_ assigned to them.
+* Tasks have custom field _values_ assigned to them.

-#### Types of Custom Fields
+#### Types of custom fields

-Integrations using Custom Fields need to be aware of the six basic types that a Custom Field can adopt.
+Integrations using custom fields need to be aware of the six basic types that a custom field can adopt.
 These types are:

 * `text` - an arbitrary, relatively short string of text
 * `number` - a number with a defined level of precision